CharlotteSmoor/programmeerproject/PROCESS.md

 # day 15
 - finished the implementation of the scatterplot which now works correctly.
 I also began to style the main page, but the visualisation still need styling.

+# day 16
+- implemented a dropdown menu which allows the user to select a country and in the map the selected country will light up.
+After that I styled the visualisations and the main page.